TeamDDK/MoMaps/README.md

 **Required Must-have Stories**

-*Login / sign up for user
+* Login/ sign up
-*Ask for permission for user’s location to automate gps tracking *Provide a general map according to the user’s location *Implement a tab bar with favorite sites, plan to visit sites and add *Implement a search bar for any address
+* Ask for permission for user’s location to automate gps tracking
+* Provide a general map according to the user’s location
+* Implement a tab bar with favorite sites, plan to visit sites and add
+* Implement a search bar for any address
-*Implement a “go” button to navigate
+* Implement a “go” button to navigate
-*highlight the best possible route to your friend’s location
+* highlight the best possible route to your friend’s location

 **Optional Nice-to-have Stories**

-*Real time traffic conditions
+* Real time traffic conditions
-*Should show surrounding locations
+* Should show surrounding locations
-*Be able to manipulate map
+* Be able to manipulate map
-*Dark mode/ light mode
+* Dark mode/ light mode

 ### 2. Screen Archetypes

-* [list first screen here]
-   * [list associated required story here]
+* [Login]
+   * User is prompted to input username and password
+   * Login if password is correct, unable login is password is wrong
+   * button for sign up leads to sign up screen
+* [Sign up]
+   * User is prompted to input username and password
+   * sign up button to sign up
+   * pop up confirmation
+* [Home]
+   * General map of user's current location
+   * Tab bar is available to add new location, favorite locations and locations to visit
+   * search bar is available to search any address to navigate
-   * ...
+* [favorites]
-* [list second screen here]
-   * [list associated required story here]
-   * ...
+* [Add]
+* [Places to visit ]

 ### 3. Navigation